exasol/impala-virtual-schema/doc/user_guide/impala_user_guide.md

 TO 'jdbc:impala://<Impala host>:<port>;AuthMech=1;KrbAuthType=1;KrbRealm=EXAMPLE.COM;KrbHostFQDN=_HOST;KrbServiceName=impala;transportMode=http;httpPath=cliservice;LogLevel=6;LogPath=/tmp/'
 ```

-This will create log files in the database `/tmp/` folder.
+This will create log files in a sandbox `/tmp/` folder.
 Please check the `exasol_container_sockets` folder for `ImpalaJDBC_driver.log` and `ImpalaJDBC_connection_*.log` files during the Virtual Schema creation or query run.
 These files will contain exception logs if there is any.

 You can set the `LogLevel` to number from `0` (Disables all logging) to `6` (Logs all driver activity).
 For more information please checkout the [Cloudera Impala JDBC Manual](https://docs.cloudera.com/documentation/other/connectors/impala-jdbc/latest/Cloudera-JDBC-Driver-for-Impala-Install-Guide.pdf) section on "Configuring Logging".